nickfargo/fl/src/runtime.coffee.md

 ### Utility functions

-    throwIteratorFinished = -> throw new Error "Iterator has already finished"
+    throwIteratorFinished = -> throw new Error "Iterator has already finished" throwNotSequential = -> throw new Error "Object is not sequential"

     assertUnfinished = ( iteratorOutput ) ->
       do throwIteratorFinished if iteratorOutput.done